Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 - The user will then have the opportunity to visit the FC Bayern München shop.

 - The last feature on my home page is a team section which links directly to my Team page.

+### Fixtures

+- The fixtures page consists of a table which displays the entire fixture list for 2020 across all competitions.

+- The tables are divided up into months and there is a navigation bar which enables the user to easily change between the months.

+- The table provides the user with the details of the locations, dates, times and competitions of each game, as well as giving the user the opportunity to buy tickets for the upcoming games.